a11031371/phantom_mask/response.md

 - [x] Complete task: The total number of masks and dollar value of transactions within a date range.
   - Implemented at MaskTransactionsListView API.
   - Tested and documented.
-- [ ] Complete task: Search for pharmacies or masks by name, ranked by relevance to the search term.
+- [x] Complete task: Search for pharmacies or masks by name, ranked by relevance to the search term.
-  - Implemented at xxx API.
+  - Implemented at SearchView API.
   - Tested and documented.
 - [ ] Complete task: Process a user purchases a mask from a pharmacy, and handle all relevant data changes in an atomic transaction.
   - Implemented at xxx API.